medikoo/plain-promise/README.md

 # plain-promise
 ## Simple promise implementation (for educational purposes)

-Made for [Asynchronous JavaScript Interfaces]() presentation.
-To walk through this implementation start with [Promises]() slide.
+Made for [Asynchronous JavaScript Interfaces](http://medikoo.com/asynchronous-javascript-interfaces/?notes) presentation.
+To walk through this implementation start with [Promises](http://medikoo.com/asynchronous-javascript-interfaces/promises/?notes) slide.

 Provides just basic API and for clarity it's free from any micro and macro optimizations.

-It's also proof of concept of how straightforward promise implementation can be with its design is centered around `done` method.
+It's also proof of concept of how straightforward promise implementation can be with its design centered around `done` method.

-Can safely be used in projects where code size is important, it's definitely one of the smallest published promise implementations.
+Can safely be used in projects where code size is important, it's definitely one of the smallest promise implementations.

 ### Things not covered in this implementation:

-##### Circular resolution rejection
+##### Rejection in case of circular resolution

 Circular resolution of promises is in most cases result of a bug.
 Promise/A+ demands to throw `TypeError` when such action occurs.
 It's not in effect (at least currently) in ECMAScript 6 version.
-This implementation does not handle that as well (to stay away from additional complexity).
+This implementation to stay away from additional complexity does not handle that as well.
 Resolving promise with itself leaves promise _resolved_ but in forever locked _unsettled_ state.

 ##### Support for foreign promises (thenables)